 What Are the Causes of Insomnia During Pregnancy?

 The discomfort associated with pregnancy can affect a woman’s comfort in bed as they may not be able to physically find a good sleeping position due to difficulty breathing, increased snoring, gastroesophageal reflux, and weight gain.
 Many soon-to-be mothers complain of sleeping more hours during the night but overall, their quality of sleep decreases.
 And most experience significant sleep problems during the third trimester.

 How to Get Better Sleep

 You may feel like a lot is working against you to get a good night’s sleep.
 But that doesn’t need to be the case.
 Follow these healthy sleep habits and tips to encourage better sleep and avoid insomnia.

 Establish a sleep schedule.
 Try to go to bed and wake up at the same time every day.
-Being consistent, including on weekends, will maintain your sleep-wake cycle.
+Being consistent, and creating a sleep routine, including on weekends, will maintain your sleep-wake cycle.